 Occupational therapy interventions helps people recovering from injury to regain skills, and providing support when experiencing physical and cognitive changes.
 It typically provides an individualized evaluation & customized intervention to improve the person’s ability to perform daily activities and reach their goals.

 Vision therapy is a non-surgical and customized program of visual activities designed to correct certain vision problems and/or improve visual skills.
-Ataxia is a common side effect of ANE due to the brain injury.
-People with ataxia have problems with coordination because parts of the nervous system that control movement and balance are affected.
+Issues may include vision loss, (cortical vision impairment (CVI) ) and perception.

 Serial casting is a procedure that helps children and adults improve their range of movement.
 The procedure is the application of a fiberglass cast with padding to hold a part of the body in a position that will stretch a tight muscle.
 The cast is applied weekly and will stay on for 5-10 days maintaining the muscle in a stretched position.
 Sequential casts are done for up to three to six weeks to progressively stretch the joint and increase range of motion.